Marklong7/BankFraudDetection/README.md

 > [2] Corbett-Davies, Sam, et al. "Algorithmic decision making and the cost of fairness."
 Proceedings of the 23rd acm sigkdd international conference on knowledge discovery and data mining.
 2017.

 > [3] Pombal, J., et al. Understanding Unfairness in Fraud Detection through Model and Data Bias Interactions.
 KDD Workshop on Machine Learning in Finance, August 14–18, 2022, Washington DC

+> [4] Du, Z., et al. (2022, December).
+Rethinking normalization methods in federated learning.
+In Proceedings of the 3rd International Workshop on Distributed Machine Learning (pp. 16-22).